Pelvic pain in women is so common it has been called a ‘Silent Epidemic’.

-Despite this, Australia’s Health Policies and Strategy documents omit pelvic pain from the health plan.
+Despite this, Australia’s Health Policies and Strategy documents over a succession of governments have continued to omit pelvic pain from Australia’s National Women’s Health Policy.

 Early intervention, public education and effective therapies have the potential to return women to years of personal health, with economic benefits to the whole community.